All files in FileHold software are stored under the library icon (root folder) shown in the file structure located on

-Note: Users who are not members of a folder will not see the folder.
-To get access a user will have to be added by the owner of the folder or a Library or Systems Administrator.
+Users who are not members of a folder will not see the folder.
+To get access a user will have to be added by the owner of the folder or a Senior Library or Systems Administrator.

-Along with memberships at the Cabinet and Folder level, the document management software system, maintains membership permissions by document type.
-For example users in the sales department can be restricted to only add, search for and access sales document types (invoices, purchase orders and contracts) while users in the HR department can be restricted to only add, search for and access only HR document types (expense reports, vacation requests and performance reviews)even if they are located in the same folder.
-Only a designated library administrator can change the membership associated with a document type (schema).
+Along with memberships at the Cabinet and Folder level, the document management software system maintains membership permissions by document schema.
+For example users in the sales department can be restricted to only add, search for and access sales document types (invoices, purchase orders and contracts) while users in the HR department can be restricted to only add, search for and access only HR document types (expense reports, vacation requests and performance reviews) even if they are located in the same folder.
+Users with the Library Administration role can change the membership associated with a document schema.
 See setting up and managing document schemas for more information.

-In addition to the membership in Cabinets, Drawers, Folders and document types access to documents is controlled by roles that individual users are assigned to.
+In addition to the membership in Cabinets, Folders and document schemas, the operations users can perform on documents is controlled by roles that individual users are assigned to.
 All roles and their related permissions are described on the user role page.

 The document level permission icons indicate operations allowed for a given role or provide some additional information regarding the statuses of the documents visible in the folder view.

 The document permission icon to the left of the document type icon will indicate the degree of access you have to a file in the document management system.
 Descriptions for document permission icons are outlined below in order from most flexible to most restrictive access to the document.

 |Red, Yellow and Green Dot indicates that the user has full access to that file and is able to read, edit or delete the document.
 This document is being stored as an electronic document type and not as an electronic record and can therefore have multiple versions associated with it.|